dhirenkakkar/RoadToDS/README.md

 ### About

 Made this repository to track my progress in data science and machine learning.
-Hopefully It'll would a good tool to organise my goals, develop more holistic projects and provide a clear learning roadmap.
-I'll try to update this regularly :)
+Hopefully It would be a good tool to organise my goals, develop more holistic projects and provide a clear learning roadmap.
+I'll try to update it regularly :)

 ### Table of content